MAKE AN APPOINTMENT WITH US TODAY!

 - Using a children’s toothbrush and toothpaste.

 - Encouraging them to brush twice daily, morning and night

 - Ensuring that your child spits out the toothpaste but does not rinse their mouth, as the water can remove the crucial effects of the fluoride in the paste

 - Ensuring that your child does not fall asleep with either formula or regular milk or drinks other than water.
 These drinks have hidden sugars in them, which will remain in the mouth when your child sleeps

-- Limiting the amount of sugars in your child’s diet.
+- Limiting the number of sugars in your child’s diet.

 Medicare’s Child Dental Benefit Schedule

-The Child Dental Benefit Schedule (CDBS) allows for eligible children to receive an allowance that can be used for dental treatment.
+The Child Dental Benefits Schedule (CDBS) allows eligible children to receive an allowance that can be used for dental treatment.
 Children will receive $1000.00 for a two year period.
 Not all children are eligible for this allowance and it depends on your family’s income along with other factors.

 We directly bulk bill treatment for eligible children meaning that you will not have to pay anything at the time of the appointment.

 CDBS does not cover any cosmetic treatment, orthodontics or treatments received in a hospital.